Efficient congruencing in ellipsephic sets: the quadratic case: Introduction

 Writing $r=\#A_p$ for the number of permitted digits, we observe that the cases $r=0$ and $A_p= \{0\}$ are trivial, and the case $r=p$ reduces to the classical case, while when $r=1$ (and $A_p\neq \{0\}$), we see that $\mathcal{E}$ has different behaviour, with $\#\mathcal{E}(X)\approx\log_p{X}$.
 Consequently, we implement the restriction mentioned above that $2\leq r\leq p-1$, and note that

 and consequently that $\mathcal{E}$ is a thin subset of the integers, in the sense that

 We observe that ellipsephic sets have a self-similar, fractal-like structure, with the digital restrictions seen here reminiscent of those in the classical Cantor set.
-They bear a resemblance to certain real fractal subsets studied by \L aba and Pramanik in \cite{LabaPram}, for which those authors study maximal operators.
+They bear a resemblance to certain real fractal subsets studied by \L aba and Pramanik in \cite{LabaPram}, and by \L aba and Wang in \cite{Cantorrestrn}.

 The bounds we obtain in this paper are heavily dependent on the additive structure of the digit set $A$, in a way which we expand on here.
 A generalised Sidon set, or $B_h[g]$-set, is a subset of the natural numbers in which there are at most $g$ representations of a given $n\in\mathbb{N}$ as the sum of $h$ elements of the set, where representations are counted up to permutation.
 The sets we are interested in, as suggested earlier in this section by the condition (\ref{keyAP}), can be considered as a further generalisation of this concept.